Serving Pittsburgh, Greensburg and Johnstown

 Following eyelid surgery, lubricating ointment and/or cold compresses may be applied.
 You will return to our office in about five days to have the sutures removed.
 You will be instructed to keep your head elevated to help reduce any swelling or discomfort.
 Pain medication will be prescribed to help with any discomfort you may experience, which is usually minimal.
 You will want to limit your activities for the first several days including watching TV or reading, allowing your eyes to rest.

 How long is the recovery after eyelid surgery?

 Most of our eyelid surgery Pittsburgh patients feel ready to go out in public or back to work in about one week to 10 days.
 This will depend on the amount of bruising you are comfortable with people seeing.
 You should not wear your contacts for a couple of weeks following eyelid surgery.
 You will want to take it easy for the first three to five days, and avoid strenuous activities for about three weeks.
 Healing is a gradual process, and scars will eventually become virtually invisible.

 Can I combine blepharoplasty with other procedures?

-For a stunning cosmetic enhancement, blepharoplasty can be combined with other surgical or non-surgical procedures, including hair transplant Pittsburgh specialist Dr. Clavijo can help.
+For a stunning cosmetic enhancement, blepharoplasty can be combined with other surgical or non-surgical procedures.

 In some cases, browlift surgery, rather than blepharoplasty, may best address your facial sagging.
 Browlift surgery smoothes out forehead creases and lifts the eyebrows back into proper position, which can reduce upper eyelid laxity, much like upper eyelid surgery.
 At your consultation, one of our facial plastic surgeons will examine your face and, based on the nature of your facial sagging, will recommend the best procedure or combination of procedures for you.